 Usability tests and findings

-The hearing coach feature was introduced to help new hearing aid wearers with their familiarization process, motivating them to complete the process and keep their newly acquired hearing aids.
+The hearing coach feature was introduced to help new hearing aid wearers get familiarized with their new hearing devices.
+Through a paced onboarding process they learn routines and ultimately keep their newly purchased hearing devices.

-The feature was divided in two sections.
-The top section displayed how many hours the hearing aids were worn on the previous day, the wearing time goals for the current day, and the goals for the next day.
+The Hearing Coach feature was divided in two sections: the top section displayed how many hours the hearing aids were worn on the previous day, the hourly wearing time goals for the current day and for the next day.
 The bottom section displayed a carousel with articles for new hearing aid wearers.
-These articles were unlocked one day at a time, pacing the onboarding process and gamifying the experience.
+These articles which had small questions and tasks were unlocked one day at a time, pacing the onboarding process and gamifying the experience.

 First version and final redesign of the Hearing Coach feature side-by-side.

-Feedback from customer consultants and current usage metrics helped us paint part of the picture, but we lacked usability documentation and other kinds of concept validation for what was implemented.
-We needed to establish a baseline and document the status of the feature before starting any design work.
+Feedback from customer consultants and current usage metrics helped us paint part of the picture, but we lacked usability documentation and other types of concept validation for what was implemented.
+We needed to establish a baseline and document the status of the feature before moving forward.

 I ran a 20-seconds test to get some impressions about visual communication and comprehension among users similar to ours (60+ y/o U.S.A. residents).
-Unsurprisingly, we learned that people didn’t understand what was measured nor the time frame of the measurements.
+We confirmed what the customer consultants reported: people didn’t understand what was measured nor the time frame of the measurements.
 They expressed frustration over the layout and over the scarce wording.

 I followed with an usability test.
 With this test I was interested in learning more about the affordability and discoverability of the bottom section of the feature.
 I asked users to find and open an article from the bottom section of the screen.
 This required them to scroll down, navigate through the carousel of articles, and then open the correct one.